aruneshmee/Machine-Learning-Models/README.md

 # Simple Linear Regression

 In the following example, I have taken data consisting of salaries of employee based on experience.
 What exactly does the equation mean?
 Salary = b0 + b1 × Experience’
 b0 is the salary you get with no experience and b1 is the increase in salary per year.
+Pandas library have been use to read and train files.

+# Multiple Linear Regression